 Queen Victoria employed Indian servants in the Royal Household from 1887.
 Munshi Abdul Karim quickly won the monarch’s devoted affection.
 He was employed as ‘Munshi and Indian Clerk to the Queen Empress’ at a salary of £12 per month.
 At this time no Gurkha staff were employed

-The kukri, regarded as traditional to all hill tribes of Nepal, is both a formidable weapon and a tool which has innumerable uses from shaping timber to chopping up meat and vegetables.
+The kukuri, regarded as traditional to all hill tribes of Nepal, is both a formidable weapon and a tool that has innumerable uses from shaping timber to chopping up meat and vegetables.

 The history of the Truncheon dates back to the time of the Indian Mutiny when The Sirmoor Battalion (later the 2nd KEO Gurkha Rifles) particularly distinguished itself by holding the Ridge during the siege of Delhi.
 Here they fought along side the 60th Rifles.